Informed Consent Considerations for Estrogen HRT

 Permanent changes

-• Breast growth
+• Breast growth and breast tissue

-• Decreased testicular volume / decreased fertility
+• Potential for decreased testicular volume and decreased fertility

 Reversible changes